wesdoyle/nginx-security-demo/README.md

 # Securing Nginx: A Step-by-Step Guide

-This project demonstrates a progressive approach to securing a web application using Nginx as a reverse proxy.
+This project demonstrates a progressive approach to securing a web application using [Nginx](https://github.com/nginx/nginx) as a reverse proxy.
 It uses a Rust API backend and PostgreSQL database.
-It's structured in five phases, each building upon the previous one to showcase different security measures and best practices.
+It's structured in five phases, each building upon the previous one to showcase different security measures and best practices - from a trivially vulnerable setup to a more robust starting point including TLS and WAF.

 Through five phases, we gradually secure this setup, addressing common vulnerabilities and implementing industry-standard security practices.

-The purpose of this demo is to illustrate a hands-on approach to implementing basic security measures, including SQL injection prevention, TLS, mitigating excessive load, and setting up a WAF with Nginx.
+The purpose of this demo is to illustrate a hands-on approach to implementing basic security measures, including SQL injection prevention, TLS, mitigating excessive load, and setting up a WAF (using [ModSecurity](https://github.com/owasp-modsecurity/ModSecurity)) with [Nginx](https://github.com/nginx/nginx).

-The services demonstrated are:

-- Nginx reverse proxy
-- Rust web API implemented with actix
-- PostgreSQL database

-A Docker Compose file in each of the subdirectories provides a running example of the stack in that phase.
+A `docker-compose.yml` file within each of the subdirectories provides a running example of the stack in that phase.

 ## Disclaimer